nus-cs2103-AY2021S1/ip/docs/README.md

 ### `done` - Marks the specified task as done

-The integer entered by the user after this keyword will specify which task to mark as done.
+Marks the task with the specified index as done.

+Format: `done INDEX_OF_TASK`

 Example of usage:

-Suppose a todo 'buy lunch' is the first task on the list.
+Suppose a todo `buy lunch` is the first task on the list, and the following commands are entered:

-`done 1`
+1. `done 1`

+2. `list`

 Expected outcome:

 ```
-Nice!
-I've marked this task as done:
+Here are the tasks in your list:
-	[T][✔] buy lunch
+1. [T][✔] buy lunch
 ```

 ### `delete` - Deletes the specified task

-Deletes the task with the task number that is specified by the user after the keyword.
+Deletes the task with the specified index

+Format: `delete INDEX_OF_TASK`

 Example of usage:

-Suppose a todo 'buy lunch' is the firsy task on the list.
+Suppose a todo `buy lunch` is the first task on the list, and the following commands are entered:

-`delete 1`
+1. `delete 1`
+2. `list`

 Expected outcome:

 ```
-Noted.
-I've removed this task:
-	[T][✔] buy lunch
-Now you have 0 tasks in the list.
+Here are the tasks in your list:
 ```

-### `find` - Searches for related tasks
+### `find` - Locating tasks by words

-The string entered by the user after this keyword is the phrase to be searched.
-The tasks from the task list that contain this phrase will be listed out.
+Finds tasks whose description contain a given word or phrase.

+Format: `find KEYWORD`

 Example of usage: